YottaDB/YDBDoc/MessageRecovery/errors.rst

 JOBPARSTR, The value of this job parameter must be a string

-Compile Time Error: This indicates that a JOB command specified a valid jobparameter but did not assign the jobparameter a string value as expected.
+Compile Time Error: This indicates that a JOB command specified a valid job parameter but did not assign the job parameter a string value as expected.

-Action: Ensure that the jobparameter has a string literal argument and not a variable or keyword argument.
+Action: Ensure that the job parameter has a string literal argument and not a variable or keyword argument.

 --------------------
 JOBPARTOOLONG